orangejuice/blog/data/activity/movie-红楼梦-1987/record.en.md

 date: 2020-07-18 06:37:46+08:00
 douban:
   rating: 9.7
-  subtitle: 1987 / Mainland China / Drama Romance Costume / Wang Fulin / Ouyang
+  subtitle: 1987 / Mainland China / Drama Romance Period / Directed by Wang Fulin
-    Fenqiang Chen Xiaoxu
+    / Starring Ouyang Fenqiang, Chen Xiaoxu
 ---

-After watching, I immediately watched the reunion of the Dream of the Red Chamber crew twenty years later.
-It really is an indescribable dream of the Red Mansion both on and off stage.
-Full score for casting, full score for music, born under a unique era, it has written its own story.
+After watching it, I immediately went on to watch the 'Dream of the Red Chamber' cast reunion after twenty years.
+Both on and off the screen, it truly was an indescribable experience of the 'Red Chamber Dream'.
+Perfect casting, perfect music, born under a unique historical backdrop, it became a story of its own.